4d/go-mobile/docs/tutorials/actions/adding-actions-template.md

 In this tutorial, we are going to see how easy it can be to **add actions to custom templates**.

 ## STEP 1.
-Download the Starter Project
+Download the Starter project

-To begin, download the Starter Project, which includes:
+To begin, download the Starter project, which includes:

 * 2 custom List form templates (TasksList and TasksCollection)
 * 1 custom Detail form template (TasksDetail)